WHAT IS UNLEASHED WOMEN?

-• Maternal and Child Health – to give mothers and babies access to quality healthcare and nutrition
+• Maternal and Child Health – giving mothers and babies access to quality healthcare and nutrition.

-• Ending Child Marriage – to keep girls in school so they can reach their full potential
+• Ending Child Marriage – keeping girls in school so they can reach their full potential.

-• Microfinance – to give women access to microfinance loans and financial literacy training so they can start a business and be financially independent
+• Microfinance – giving women access to microfiance loans and financial literacy training so they can start a business and be financially independent.

 The Hunger Project’s goal is to end world hunger by 2030.
 Our approach is different – we see people living in hunger as the solution, not the problem.
 We shift the mindsets of women and men so they transform into leaders for the sustainable end of hunger.
 Then, through our programs such as education, microfinance, agriculture and health, we empower people with the skills,

 Why do you describe your strategies as “women-centered”?

 There is overwhelming evidence — and our own experience has shown us — that the end of world hunger cannot be achieved if gender inequality persists.
 We believe that an essential part of ending hunger must be to cause society-wide change toward gender equality.
 Women bear the major responsibility for meeting basic needs, yet are systematically denied the resources, freedom of action and voice in decision-making to fulfill that responsibility.